ansible/awx/docs/multi_credential_assignment.md

 }
 ```

-These metadata will continue to exist and function in a backwards-compatible way.

-The `/api/v2/job_templates/N/extra_credentials` endpoint has been deprecated, but
-will also continue to exist and function in the same manner for multiple releases.
+The only difference between `credentials` and `extra_credentials` is that the
+latter is filtered to only show "cloud" type credentials, whereas the former
+can be used to manage all types of related credentials.

-The `/api/v2/job_templates/N/launch/` endpoint also provides
+The `/api/v2/job_templates/N/launch/` endpoint no longer provides
-deprecated,backwards compatible support for specifying credentials at launch time
+backwards compatible support for specifying credentials at launch time
-via the `credential`, `vault_credential`, and `extra_credentials` fields:
+via the `credential` or `vault_credential` fields.

-`POST /api/v2/job_templates/N/launch/ {'credential': A, 'vault_credential': B, 'extra_credentials': [C, D]}`
+The launch endpoint can still accept a list under the `extra_credentials` key,
+but this is deprecated in favor `credentials`.

 Specifying Multiple Vault Credentials